 How to Dig a French Drain?

 This type of drainage system typically involves digging a trench 8 inches deep and up to 3 feet wide, depending on surface area and needs.
 The bottom of the trench should be covered with filter fabric before the gravel is added so that no fine particles enter the drain.
-Once the gravel has been added, additional layers of filter fabric may be used over the top to help prevent leaves and other debris from entering.
+Once the gravel has been added, additional layers of filter fabric may be used to help prevent leaves and other debris from entering.
 The sides and top are then covered with soil or sod for aesthetic purposes.

 What is a French drain?